sumitNITS/Todo-Web-App/README.md

-This is a web based Todo-Web-App created using HTML, CSS, Python and django framework.
+This is a web based Todo-Web-App created using HTML, CSS, Python, Dockerfile and django framework.

 ## How to use this Project In Local machine?